polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/build-custom-pallet/pallet-unit-testing.md

 ---
 title: Pallet Unit Testing
-description: Learn how to implement comprehensive unit tests for Substrate pallets using the Polkadot SDK testing framework
+description: Discover how to create thorough unit tests for pallets built with the Polkadot SDK, using a custom pallet as a practical example.
 ---

 # Pallet Unit Testing

 ## Introduction

-In Polkadot SDK-based blockchains, unit testing is crucial for ensuring the reliability and correctness of runtime modules (pallets).
+You have learned how to create a custom pallet in the [Build the Pallet](/tutorials/polkadot-sdk/parachains/build-custom-pallet/){target=\_blank} tutorial; now you will see how to test the pallet to ensure that it works as expected.
+As stated in the [Pallet Testing](/develop/parachains/customize-parachain/pallet-testing/){target=\_blank} article, unit testing is crucial for ensuring the reliability and correctness of pallets in Polkadot SDK-based blockchains.
 Comprehensive testing helps validate pallet functionality, prevent potential bugs, and maintain the integrity of your blockchain logic.

-This tutorial will guide you through creating robust unit tests for a custom pallet, covering essential testing strategies and best practices specific to the Polkadot SDK ecosystem.
+This tutorial will guide you through creating a unit testing suite for a custom pallet built in the previous tutorial, covering essential testing aspects and steps.

 ## Prerequisites